 CSRO believes it is important for the legislature to consider typical out-of-pocket expenses for patients when considering whether to advance this legislation.
 Copay assistance programs, such as manufacturer copay cards, are designed to defray cost-sharing amounts charged to the patient by the health plan for their prescription drug.
-These programs cover most or all of the patient's cost-sharing responsibility through a direct payment at the point of sale to improve patient affordability.
+These programs cover most or all of the patient's cost-sharing responsibility to improve patient affordability.